 Call me cynical but – overwhelm, instant gratification, 24/7 news cycles and life itself, will all probably conspire against you.

 It’s possible you won’t get around to using any or many of the above resources.
 True confession – I’m guilty.

 You’re not alone, there’s heaps of research, data, psychological studies and more that show procrastination is common when it comes to life changes, money and investing.
-Don’t let whatever reason for procrastination you have deter you:

 - Having trouble starting your journey towards something?
 Dr Cross can help with his “Life is a Zig Zag” video in a previous post Change, cheese and moving it – have a lot to do with investing.
 Who knew?